kishanpatel789/kp_data_dev_site/content/posts/005_BigQueryFlavorOfSQL.md

 ## QUALIFY
 What's the thorn in any data engineer's day?
 Duplicate records.
 They're the bump in the road that screws up your otherwise flawless query logic.

 A common "de-dup" tactic is to sort and rank the records by some grouping and then take one record from each group.
-Most often, this is done by writing a subquery to determine the rank and an outer query to filter for one row from each group, which could look messy.
+A common tactic is writing a subquery to determine the rank and an outer query to filter for one row from each group.
+This gets the job done, but it can be verbose and hard to read.

 BigQuery's [`QUALIFY`](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#qualify_clause) statement makes de-duping via analytics functions easier.
 You can simply add a single line to the end of the query that automatically filters the results of your window function.
 Take a look at the two options and you tell me which one is better.
 Here, we want the Hogwarts student with the highest Potions grade for each Year: